 - Gratuitous Princess: According to legend, the scream of a princess killed the Gentlemen.
 Fortunately All Myths Are True but it doesn't have to be a screaming princess.

 - Hidden Depths: Despite her introverted persona, Tara works out a spell that might help everyone get their voices back, and is brave enough to go out at night to find Willow and share it with her.

 - Holding Hands: Willow and Tara's memorable scene ends up with the girls holding hands and looking each other in the eyes, surprised by the strength of their combined magic.
-They end up doing this a lot; at first when "casting spells", then openly after they come out as lesbians.
-Earlier in the episode, Buffy and Willow do this for mutual comfort after losing their voices along with everyone else in Sunnydale, which leads to an increase in non-verbal communication, sexual or otherwise.
+Earlier in the episode, Buffy and Willow do this for mutual comfort while walking through the streets of Sunnydale.

 - Homoerotic Subtext: